foflores/Foflores/README.md

-## Hey, I'm Favian 👋
+## Hi, I'm Favian 👋

-I graduated CUNY Hunter College in August 2021 with a BA in Computer Science and a minor in Economics.
-I am currently working at the Manhattan DA's Office as a software developer.

-I mainly work with the .NET platform to create web apps and windows apps, but in my free time I like to experiment with other tools and technologies in web, cloud, and devops.
+I am software developer at the Manhattan District Attorney's Office where I mainly work with the .NET platform to create web and desktop applications.

+In my free time I like to experiment with other tools and technologies in web, cloud, and devops.
-I am currently working on [starting a blog](https://favianflores.com) focused around software development.

-I can be reached on [x](https://x.com/foflores10/) or on [linkedin](https://linkedin.com/in/foflores10/)